dgonza49/APItutorial-react/README.md

 Instructions Continued: Start Bank-End

-GO To README in myapi
+GO To README in myapi FIRST:
+Afterward proceed with the following steps:

 Create React App